nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 ## Data analysis
 To address the key findings, the following analyses were performed using SQL.
-1. The number of casual riders vs annual members.
+1. The number of casual riders vs annual members contributed to total rides.
 2. Average duration of all trips for casual riders and annual members.
 3. The number of casual riders and annual members for each type of bike.
 4. The number of casual riders and annual members per day of the week, alongside the average trip duration.